psymun-industries/django-tutorial/README.md

 ```python
 python manage.py createsuperuser
 ```
 Once you're all present and correct, spin up the server if it's not already going, visit http://localhost:8000/admin and behold.
 We can already modify users and groups, but our models aren't showing up.
-In order to do this, we need to go back in time and describe our models to Moses, who is in the form of ```polls/admin.py```.
-We import our ```Question``` model and then ```admin.site.register(Question)``` does the trick.
-We can just save the file and refresh the browser without needing to restart the server. ```Question```s are now a part of this universe.
+In order to do this, we need to go back in time and describe our models to Moses, who is in the form of `polls/admin.py`.
+We import our `Question` model and then `admin.site.register(Question)` does the trick.
+We can just save the file and refresh the browser without needing to restart the server. `Question`s are now a part of this universe.

-There's more to do, we still need to handle responses, but still.
+There's more to do, we still need to handle `Choice`s, but still.
 It's definitely time for a beer.